playniuniu/docker-oracle-server-jre/README.md

-# Docker for Oracle ServerJRE:8 with CentOS
+# Oracle Server JRE with CentOS

 ### Description

+This docker image contains Oracle Server JRE and use CentOS based system.

-This is the basic container for playniuniu/weblogic-base:12
+This docker image is used for [playniuniu/weblogic-base](https://hub.docker.com/r/playniuniu/weblogic-base/)